Aliases for FGF10 Gene

 GeneCards Summary for FGF10 Gene

 FGF10 (Fibroblast Growth Factor 10) is a Protein Coding gene.
 Diseases associated with FGF10 include Lacrimoauriculodentodigital Syndrome and Aplasia Of Lacrimal And Salivary Glands.
-Among its related pathways are RET signaling and Negative regulation of FGFR3 signaling.
+Among its related pathways are ERK Signaling and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and chemoattractant activity.
 An important paralog of this gene is FGF7.

 UniProtKB/Swiss-Prot for FGF10 Gene